FrendaWinter/Operating-System-Concepts/README.md

 ![Tree directory](./Assets/image_72.png)

+Path names can be of two types: **absolute** and **relative**.
+- An **absolute path** name begins at the root and follows a path down to the specified file, giving the directory names on the path.
+- A **relative path** name defines a path from the current directory.

+With a tree-structured directory system, users can be allowed to access, in addition to their files, the files of other users.

 #### Acyclic-Graph Directories

-A tree structure prohibits the sharing of files or directories. **An acyclic graph** that is, a graph with no cycles—allows directories to share subdirectories and files
+A tree structure prohibits the sharing of files or directories. **An acyclic graph** that is, A directory structure that allows shared files using links but ensures there are no cycles (i.e., no circular references).
-- The same file or subdirectory may be in two different directories.
-The acyclic graph is a natural generalization of the tree-structured directory scheme.
+- This is commonly implemented using **hard links** or **symbolic links.**
+- Every file or directory can have multiple parents, but the structure remains a **Directed Acyclic Graph (DAG)**.
+- A **link** is effectively a pointer to another file or subdirectory.

 ![Acyclic graph](./Assets/image_73.png)

-A **link** is effectively a pointer to another file or subdirectory
+An acyclic-graph directory structure is more flexible than a simple tree structure, but it is also more complex.
+Several problems must be considered carefully.
+- A file may now have multiple absolute path names

 #### General Graph Directory

+A directory structure that allows arbitrary cycles, meaning a file or directory can reference itself indirectly or directly.
+Uses hard links, symbolic links, or other references without cycle restrictions.

+**Advantages:**
+- Greater flexibility (no restrictions on linking).

+**Disadvantages:**
+- Can lead to infinite loops (e.g., if a program recursively scans directories).
+- More complex file deletion and garbage collection mechanisms are required.
+- Navigation and searches (like depth-first traversal) need cycle detection algorithms.

 ![General graph](./Assets/image_74.png)